rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

     email address in step 2 before you subscribe the distribution group to the Hosted Exchange security group.

-**Note:** To synchronize members of the distribution list created in step 1 to members of the distribution list in the control panel, the members must also be subscribed to either the Hosted Exchange group or the Rackspace Email group specified in the Directory Sync settings.
+**Note:** To synchronize members of the distribution list created in step 1 to members of the distribution list in the Control Panel, the members must also be subscribed to either the Hosted Exchange group or the Rackspace Email group specified in the Directory Sync settings.